taspinar/twitterscraper/README.rst

 -  ``-d`` or ``--dump``: With this argument, the scraped tweets will be printed to the screen instead of an outputfile.
 If you are using this argument, the ``--output`` argument doe not need to be used.

+-  ``-ow`` or ``--overwrite``: With this argument, if the output file already exists it will be overwritten.
+If this argument is not set (default) twitterscraper will exit with the warning that the output file already exists.

+-  ``--profiles``: twitterscraper will in addition to the tweets, also scrape for the profile information of the users who have written these tweets.
+    The results will be saved in the file "userprofiles_<filename>".

 2.2.1 Examples of simple queries